-The profession of artificial intelligence (AI) was booming well before the pandemic hit the economy.
+The job of artificial intelligence (AI) was booming well before the pandemic hit the economy.
 The coronavirus didn’t slow down the field’s growth either.
 Many companies looked to AI as a way to keep up with increased demand during the pandemic.
 Others investigated AI as a way to safeguard their business from future disruptions, too.
 Hiring in this area grew 32% between 2019 and 2020.

 Finance is one of the popular expat jobs in Singapore, ranked the number 2 destination for living and working abroad in HSBC’s 2020 Expat Explorer survey.
 The city state welcomes entrepreneurs, as well as people employed by companies based in Singapore, who will apply for visas on their behalf.
 The finance sector is also a source of expat jobs in Dubai, where accountancy and banking are sought-after specialisms.

-The combination of historically low interest rates and the rollout of the Paycheck Protection Program loans in the USA has kept loan experts busy this year — and sent many companies on the hunt for even more.
+The combination of historically low-interest rates and the rollout of the Paycheck Protection Program loans in the USA has kept loan experts busy this year — and sent many companies on the hunt for even more.
 Hiring for these jobs in 2020 increased nearly 59% from 2019.
 For people looking to work from home, roughly a quarter of loan officer job postings mention remote work options.

-3/Business development and sales professionals
+3/ Business development and sales professionals jobs abroad for expats

 Businesses were tasked with quickly adapting to an uncertain world and economy.
 While some jobs were lost, others that could help bottom lines and help businesses navigate through the pandemic were added.
 Hiring for these roles grew more than 45% between 2020 and 2019.